2026.07.20

 When comparing automotive LED lighting products, many customers first look at lumen output, wattage, or product size.
 However, brightness is not the only factor that matters in vehicle lighting.
 The real question is whether the light reaches the right area and performs well in the actual application.

 If a product only focuses on high brightness without proper optical design, it may cause scattered light, insufficient lighting distance, uneven illumination, or glare.
-A good vehicle lighting product should not only be bright; it should provide stable, controlled, and application-focused illumination.
+These issues can affect safety and working efficiency when the product is used on vehicles or equipment.

 Are the Lamps Suitable for Outdoor and Harsh Environments?